ShimmerEngineering/ShimmerAndroidAPI/README.md

 Main purpose of this commit is to release the updated Arrays data structure, which can improve packet reception rate significantly.
 An example of how to use this can be found in Efficient Data Array Example.

-# Importing Via Gradle
+# Frequently Asked Questions

+- **Getting Started with the Shimmer Android API**
+1) *Clone the repository from GitHub*
+You can clone the Android API repository by navigating over to the repository's GitHub main page, and clicking the green "Clone or Download" button on the right.

+You then have the option of:
+A) Downloading the repository as a zip file.
+You would then need to unzip it and import the contents of the unzipped folder into Android Studio as a project.

+B) Copying the link provided.
+You would then need to choose the option "Check out project from Version Control" on the Android Studio start screen.
+After that, click on "GitHub" and copy the link into the popup dialog.

+2) *Importing via Gradle*
-This api can also be imported using gradle, please include the following repository in your build.gradle file
+This api can also be imported using gradle.
+Please include the following repository in your build.gradle file
 ```
 allprojects {
     repositories {